PrashamTrivedi/MongoObsidianNotes/PSTT/Sharding.md

 ### `mongos` and Sharding distribution

-`mongos` connects with configuration server which knows about which data is connected to which shard. `mongos` makes sure all the data is distributed proportionally across the shards.
+`mongos` connects with configuration server which knows about which data is connected to which shard.
+This data is versioned, the latest version is stored in all the shards.
+If `mongos` queries with old versions, shard reject that query and forces `mongos` to update the configuration to fetch  the latest sharding info. `mongos` makes sure all the data is distributed proportionally across the shards.
 And config servers can move around data to make sure this thing.

 `mongos` requires `configDB` to be specified.
 And they don't have the shards added automatically, we need to call `sh.addShard()` with replicaset to add that in shard.

+If a shard is down, ideally only a limited operation is down.
+Anything touches that shard, including [[#Targeted queries]] or [[#Scatter Gather]] queries involving said shard will fail.

 ## Configuration DB